-Tariffs are typically paid by the buyer of the imported good, though a private agreement between buyer and seller could exist in which the seller pays the tax.
-Historically, the purpose of imposing tariffs is twofold: to raise national revenue and to protect a country's companies from being undercut by foreign competition by disincentivizing the purchase of cheaper imports.
+Tariffs are typically paid by the buyer of the imported good, though there could exist a private agreement between buyer and seller in which the seller pays the tax.
+Historically, the purpose of imposed tariffs is twofold: to raise national revenue and to protect a country's companies from being undercut by foreign competition by disincentivizing the purchase of cheaper imports.
 The effects of tariffs vary, but they tend to raise the cost of an imported good for businesses and consumers, while boosting the affected markets for domestic companies.

 What are the Trump tariffs?

-The first set of new tariffs was announced by the U.S. on May 31, targeting the steel and aluminum exports of Canada, Mexico and European Union nations.
+The U.S. announced the first set of tariffs on May 31, targeting the steel and aluminum exports of Canada, Mexico and European Union nations.
 Almost immediately, these nations made clear their intent to issue retaliatory tariffs of their own.
 In addition to the aluminum and steel tariffs, the U.S. levied lumber tariffs against Canada and is exploring adding automobile tariffs to the list of those levied against the EU.

 The U.S. also heavily targeted China for what it has called unfair trade practices, drawing the ire of and retaliatory threats from the People's Republic as well.
 It began with a U.S.-imposed 25% tariff on $50 billion worth of imported Chinese goods.
 China struck back with a $34 billion tariff of its own, setting the stage for the ongoing tug-of-war.
 The two powerhouse economies have dueled throughout the past year in a ceaseless, tit-for-tat trade war characterized by unsuccessful talks and mounting tensions.
 In May, the U.S. imposed further tariffs on $200 billion of Chinese goods.
 In turn, China raised tariffs on $60 billion of U.S. imports.